open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

 [Merging the development branch onto the live branch](#merge-the-development-branch) will trigger a [build](build) on Travis.
 For changes to the theme, hit rebuild on the previous build of the live branch.

-Travis copies the built documentation to the development server.
+Travis copies the built documentation to the staging server.
 You can preview the documentation, e.g. for OCDS 1.1,
-<http://dev.standard.open-contracting.org/1.1/en/> is the development deploy for <http://standard.open-contracting.org/1.1/en/>.
+<http://staging.standard.open-contracting.org/1.1/en/> is the staging deploy for <http://standard.open-contracting.org/1.1/en/>.

 ### 2. Copy the files to the live server